F. Wiener's trick and an extremal problem for $H^p$: The extremal problem for and

 The purpose of the present section is to answer the following question.
 For which trios $k\geq2$, $1 \leq p \leq \infty$ and $0 \leq t \leq 1$ is the extremal for $\Phi_k(p,t)$ unique?
 Note that while Theorem~\ref{thm:BK2} provides an extremal $f_k(z)=f_1(z^k)$ where $f_1$ denotes the extremal from (the statement of) Theorem~\ref{thm:BK1}, it might not be unique.

 In the case $1<p<\infty$ it follows at once from Theorem~\ref{thm:fwiener} (b) that this extremal is unique, although it is perhaps easier to use the strict convexity of $H^p$ and Lemma~\ref{lem:norm1} directly.
 Since $H^p$ is not strictly convex for $p=1$ and $p=\infty$, these cases require further analysis.
+Note that the case (a) below is certainly known to experts as a consequence of the general theory developed in \cite{Havinson51,MR50,RS53}.

 \begin{theorem} Consider the extremal problem \eqref{eq:Phi} for $k\geq2$ and $1 \leq p \leq \infty$. \begin{enumerate} \item[(a)] If $1<p\leq \infty$, then the unique extremal is $f_k(z)=f_1(z^k)$. \item[(b)] If $p=1$ and $1/2 \leq t \leq 1$, then the unique extremal is $f_k(z)=f_1(z^k)$. \item[(c)] If $p=1$ and $0 \leq t < 1/2$, then the extremals are the functions of the form